sanskrit/raw_etexts_english/blogs/manasataramgini/2006-01-08_the-signal-in-samdhyabhasha.md

 +++
-title = "The signal inxa0saMdhyAbhASha"
+title = "The signal in saMdhyAbhASha"

 +++
 We invoked the wondrous yakShini ullAsamekhalA again.
 She appeared in